Last Updated on: 12th October 2023, 09:44 pm

 Deflated or Lopsided Ball

-If your basketball is deflated or lopsided, you may be able to pump it back up or reshape it temporarily, but this is not a long-term solution.
+If your basketball is deflated or crooked, you may be able to pump it back up or reshape it temporarily, but this is not a long-term solution.
 A deflated or lopsided ball can affect the ball’s bounce and make it difficult to handle during play.

 In summary, if you notice any cracks or tears in the cover of your basketball or if the ball is deflated or lopsided, it’s time to replace the ball.
 Using a damaged ball can affect the ball’s performance and present safety hazards during play.